oleg-shilo/sublime-codemap/README.md

 A plugin for displaying the code map (code structure tree) in the [Sublime Text 3](http://sublimetext.com "Sublime Text") editor.

-This plugin is a port of [PyMap](https://marketplace.visualstudio.com/items?itemName=OlegShilo.PyMap) Visual Studio extension.
+This plugin is a port of [PyMap](https://marketplace.visualstudio.com/items?itemName=OlegShilo.PyMap), a Visual Studio extension.

 Plugin currently supports building the code tree for:
 - Python